LimePoint/opschain/docs/reference/concepts/properties.md

 - how to import OpsChain properties into the database using the CLI
 - how to view project and environment OpsChain properties from the CLI and API server
 - the various types of values that can be stored in OpsChain properties
+- the difference between OpsChain properties and OpsChain context values

 ## OpsChain properties